Gum Deniz oilfield: New PSA agreement

 On December 22, 2009, State Oil Company of Azerbaijan Republic and an Emirati company Bahar Energy Ltd signed a production sharing agreement for exploration, rehabilitation and development of Bahar and Gumdeniz fields.
 The contract, preceded by MOU earlier in April was signed by the President of SOCAR, Rovnag Abdullayev and General Director of Bahar Energy Ltd, Richard McDougall will last 25 years with possibility for extension of 5 more years.

 SOCAR announced this was 28th agreement it signed with a foreign investor on production sharing terms.
-Rovnag Abdullayev emphasized that SOCAR is planning on increase the overall gas production of Azerbaijan to 1 trillion cm.
+Rovnag Abdullayev emphasized that SOCAR is planning to increase the overall gas production of Azerbaijan to 1 trillion cm.

 According to the agreement, within the next 3 years, Bahar Energy Ltd will drill one exploration well.
 The first stage of the project includes drilling of 50 wells.
 In addition to that, all existing wells will be rehabilitated for production.
 It is estimated that the first stage of the project will bring a profit of $2.5 billion to SOCAR.
 Second stage of the project consists of exploration of Bahar-2 structure within the Bahar field.

 As per the agreement SOCAR is to receive bonus of $2 million as soon as the project program is confirmed, $1 million for every 100 Moilbbl, $5 million once the commercial production starts and $2 million after increase of production capacity by 1.5 times from 2008 production indicators, as planned.

 Bahar Energy Ltd owns 80% of the stake while SOCAR is entitled to 20%.
 It is expected that Bahar Energy Ltd will invest nearly $1 billion in the project.